SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 11 March, 2025 at 23:34:09
+# Last Refreshed - 12 March, 2025 at 23:34:38
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>☀️ the sun is beautiful,  the lambs were little,  the energy was low</b>
+<b>🌥️ Zwift - Group Ride: GCN Club Ride (E) on Sand And Sequoias in Watopia</b>

-which happened on 09 March, 2025 at 12:25:51
+which happened on 12 March, 2025 at 18:29:59

-Which is 0 years, 0 months, 2 days, 11 hours and 8 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 5 hours and 4 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/13833628732
+You can see it here https://www.strava.com/activities/13864797586

 ## Number of Rides
 How many rides have I done each year?